Click Here for a 3D design consultation with our interior designers!

 Image courtesy, IKEA

 The breath of the walls have a lot of potential for various uses, which often goes unnoticed.
-Especially in small bathroom designs.
+Especially in very small bathroom ideas.
 From floating shelves and cabinetry to hanging hooks—a lot of storage and display options can be installed on these walls, which would otherwise lay bare, wasting unnecessary bathroom real estate.

 Unlike fixed furniture and fittings, freestanding storage and display options are any small bedroom design fixture’s more bohemian cousin.
 Even if your bath space has a limited footprint, and you’re not sure whether adding more will leave it cramped, pieces such as a moveable rack of shelves or storage tables can be brought it to use, and moved out if the need for more space arises.